-A simple place to start is to offer the same service you provided as a freelancer.
-Begin by focusing on your area of expertise, and broaden your offerings over time as you grow revenue.
+A simple yet effective tip is to offer the same service you provided as a freelancer.
+Begin by focusing on your area of expertise, and broaden your offerings over time as you grow revenue and your team.

 If you decide to go with this option, it helps to form a referral partnership with other related (but not competitive) agencies.